Mitral valve regurgitation care at Mayo Clinic

 Your Mayo Clinic care team

-- Pediatric heart valve care.
-Cardiologists and cardiac surgeons in the Center for Congenital Heart Disease at Mayo Clinic's campus in Minnesota provide comprehensive pediatric cardiology care for children with heart valve and other congenital heart conditions.
+Pediatric cardiologists and cardiovascular surgeons in the Center for Congenital Heart Disease at Mayo Clinic's campus in Minnesota provide comprehensive care for children with heart valve disease and other congenital heart conditions.

 Advanced diagnosis and treatment

-With state-of-the-art research and laboratory facilities, Mayo Clinic mitral valve experts use advanced technology and sophisticated imaging tests to accurately diagnose mitral valve conditions.
-They work together to determine the cause of your symptoms and to determine the most appropriate treatment for you.
+With state-of-the-art research and laboratory facilities, Mayo Clinic mitral valve specialists use advanced technology and sophisticated imaging tests to accurately diagnose mitral valve conditions and determine which sections of the mitral valve need repair.
+They work together to evaluate the cause of your symptoms and to determine the most appropriate treatment for you.

-The echocardiography laboratories at Mayo Clinic perform more than 100,000 studies a year.
-The labs are equipped with new 3-D echocardiogram technology, which provides a more detailed heart valve image than conventional does 2-D imaging.
+The echocardiography laboratories at Mayo Clinic perform more than 90,000 studies a year.
+The labs are equipped with new 3-D echocardiogram technology, which provides a more detailed heart valve image than does conventional 2-D imaging.

 Nationally recognized expertise